i-love-flamingo/flamingo/framework/opencensus/Readme.md

 First, if you're not sure what opencensus is, please visit [https://opencensus.io/](https://opencensus.io/) to learn more about it.

 Opencensus allows you to collect data for your application and process them via e.g. Prometheus, Jaeger, etc.
-The core package already collects metrics automatically for routers, prefixrouters and pugtemplate rendering times out of the box.
+The core package already collects metrics automatically for routers and prefixrouters rendering times out of the box.
 Also traces for request handling are done by default.

 ## Adding your own metrics